jwinkels/xcl/README.md

 ARGUMENTS
-  FEATURE  Name of the Project-Feature to be installed PROJECT  [default: test] Name of the Project (when not in a xcl-Project path)
+  FEATURE  Name of the Project-Feature to be installed PROJECT  [default: test1] Name of the Project (when not in a xcl-Project path)

 OPTIONS
-  -c, --connection=connection  [default: localhost:1521/XEPDB2] connection to database (required when deinstall Feature)
+  -c, --connection=connection  [default: 111.111.111.111] connection to database (required when deinstall Feature) [
-                               [ HOST:PORT/SERVICE_NAME ]
+                               HOST:PORT/SERVICE_NAME ]

   -d, --deinstall              deinstall Feature from database